bradcerasani/bradcerasani.me/content/writing/hue-gallery/index.md

 One such example is the Philips Hue wireless lighting system.
 On the surface, Hue light bulbs look and function like any other bulb, but they can also be controlled wirelessly with the Philips Hue app or API.
 Each bulb contains three different types of LED for a variety of white and colour combinations as well as a ZigBee[^1] module for wireless communication.
 A Hue Bridge connects to a home’s internet router and provides a RESTful API for apps to interface with the lights.

 As a developer, having an API for your lights creates some interesting opportunities.
 I’ve written apps to make my lights flash green when the latest iPhone was in stock at the local Apple store, and flash red when my favourite hockey team scored in the NHL playoffs.
-These apps were utilitarian and disposable in nature, but at Black Pixel I worked with my team to come up with a more captivating experience for Hue.
+These apps were utilitarian and disposable in nature, but at Black Pixel I worked with my team[^2] to come up with a more captivating experience for Hue.

 For immersive photo browsing, we built a client-side web app that extracts an image’s colour palette and sends it to the Philips Hue API.
 As an image scrolls into view in the app, the user’s environment responds to that image, enhancing the overall viewing experience.